silexphp/Silex/doc/providers/twig.rst

 * **UrlGeneratorServiceProvider**: If you are using the ``UrlGeneratorServiceProvider``, you will have access to the ``path()`` and ``url()`` functions.
-You can find more information in the `Symfony2 Routing documentation
+You can find more information in the `Symfony Routing documentation
   <http://symfony.com/doc/current/book/routing.html#generating-urls-from-a-template>`_.

 * **TranslationServiceProvider**: If you are using the ``TranslationServiceProvider``, you will get the ``trans()`` and ``transchoice()`` functions for translation in Twig templates.
-You can find more information in the `Symfony2 Translation documentation
+You can find more information in the `Symfony Translation documentation
   <http://symfony.com/doc/current/book/translation.html#twig-templates>`_.

 * **FormServiceProvider**: If you are using the ``FormServiceProvider``, you will get a set of helpers for working with forms in templates.
-You can find more information in the `Symfony2 Forms reference
+You can find more information in the `Symfony Forms reference
   <http://symfony.com/doc/current/reference/forms/twig_reference.html>`_.

 * **SecurityServiceProvider**: If you are using the ``SecurityServiceProvider``, you will have access to the ``is_granted()`` function in templates.
-You can find more information in the `Symfony2 Security documentation
+You can find more information in the `Symfony Security documentation
   <http://symfony.com/doc/current/book/security.html#access-control-in-templates>`_.